Ashok0/EnderalVREssentials-Nightly/README.md

 [**Dot Crosshair VR v0.8**](https://www.nexusmods.com/skyrimspecialedition/mods/17764?tab=files): Colors the target crosshairs as red and green and converts them to dots since the default grey target crosshairs are often difficult to see and you can not distinguish them in casting double magic.

-[**Path of the Prophet (No Floating Quest Marker) v1.09**](https://www.nexusmods.com/enderalspecialedition/mods/332?tab=files): Removes floating quest markers from the game.
-Quest markers are still viewable on the compass.

-[**MCM Recorder v1.07**](https://www.nexusmods.com/skyrimspecialedition/mods/61719?tab=files): Configuring MCMs has never been easier!

 [**RaceMenu SE v0.4.19**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): Complete overhaul to the character creation menu including new customization features such as multiple RGBA warpaints, body paints, hand paint, and foot paints.
 - Remove skee64.dll an skee64.ini

 [**RaceMenu VR v0.4.14**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): VR patch for RaceMenu.

 [**Smaller HUD for VR Larger Text Patch**]: An override patch for [Smaller HUD for VR](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files) to increase text size while retaining the smaller HUD elements from the original mod.
 Overrides "Smaller HUD for VR" with vanilla skyvr_hmd_info.nif to increase text size.
 Rescales Health, Magica, Stamina, and Quest Update Base Instance sprites in vr_hmd_info.swf to shrink HUD elements from vanilla Skyrim back to the smaller sizes used in the original "Smaller HUD for VR" mod.
 Shifts Quest Update Base Instance sprite on X-axis to prevent menu clipping.
 Patch created with JPEXS Free Flash Decompiler.
-- Place after other Skyrim SE UI mods.
+- Place after other Skyrim SE HUD mods.

+[**Path of the Prophet (No Floating Quest Marker) v1.09**](https://www.nexusmods.com/enderalspecialedition/mods/332?tab=files): Removes floating quest markers from the game.
+Quest markers are still viewable on the compass.

+[**MCM Recorder v1.07**](https://www.nexusmods.com/skyrimspecialedition/mods/61719?tab=files): Configuring MCMs has never been easier!
+- Place JSON scripts in \McmRecorder\Recording_XXX_XXXXXX\ folder
+- Edit JSON scripts and set "autorun": "true"

 [**Nemesis Unlimited Behavior Engine v0.84-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/60033?tab=files): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.